 The structure of the Cypriot State is highly centralised, consisting of the central government, six districts and a number of municipalities and community councils.
 The Union of Cyprus' Municipalities was established in 1981.
 Even though membership is voluntary, at present all municipalities (39), accounting for 65% of the population of Cyprus, are represented.
 The Union's main functions are to contribute to the development of local government autonomy, and to act as spokesman for local government interests vis-à-vis the central government and other national institutions.
 Among other responsibilities, the Union took the initiative to design and implement eGovernment at the local authority level.
-The project was included in the list of projects that the Council of Ministers (Decision 77.299, dated 23/7/2014) initially had approved to be funded by the European Structural and Investment Funds in the programming period 2014-2020, for the amount of EUR 2.4 million.
-The project was approved by the eGovernment Board in October 2017.
+The project was included in the list of projects that the Council of Ministers (Decision 77.299, dated 23/7/2014) initially had approved to be funded by the European Structural and Investment Funds (ESIF) in the programming period 2014-2020, but due to delays in the implementation of the project, it was then decided to be co-financed by ESIF 2021-2027.

-The project commenced in 2018.
-The Union focused on designing and implementing an efficient and flexible IT infrastructure and application architecture to be utilised by local authorities to enhance process automation, information management and utilisation, but also to provide channels for publishing and optimising service delivery.
+For this project, the Union focused on designing and implementing an efficient and flexible IT infrastructure and application architecture to be utilised by local authorities to enhance process automation, information management and utilisation, but also to provide channels for publishing and optimising service delivery.

-All municipalities and a large number of community councils maintain their own websites and promote electronic communication with citizens who can lodge complaints and submit recommendations.
+All municipalities and a large number of community councils maintain their own websites and promote electronic communication with citizens, who can lodge complaints and submit recommendations.
 Additionally, some web pages give the opportunity to citizens within their municipality to pay their utility bills through the internet using credit cards.